Azure/aml-run/README.md

 - [aml-run](https://github.com/Azure/aml-run) - Submits a ScriptRun, an Estimator or a Pipeline to Azure Machine Learning
 - [aml-registermodel](https://github.com/Azure/aml-registermodel) - Registers a model to Azure Machine Learning
 - [aml-deploy](https://github.com/Azure/aml-deploy) - Deploys a model and creates an endpoint for the model

+### Contributing

+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit https://cla.opensource.microsoft.com.

+When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repos using our CLA.

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.